LaraFB/3-ano/README.md

 ## Risk Plan

-##### Threshhold of Success
+##### Threshold of Success
-For the project to be considered "successful" we must have, by the second release date:
-  - Expense Tracking
-  - Categorization, summary and analysis of expenses
-  - Allows you to establish budgets/limits in certain areas
+By the end of the second realease we must have all the user stories with "must" priorities.

 ##### Risk List

 - RSK1 – PxI: 4x5=20; The team doesn't have any experience in this type of project, this can lead to delays in goals due to poorly calculated time estimates or communication failures.
-- RSK2 – PxI: 3x4=12; There are constant simultaneous changes to the project,this can cause conflicts,complications or delays on the project.
+- RSK2 – PxI: 3x4=12; There are constant simultaneous changes to the project, this can cause conflicts,complications or delays on the project.
 - RSK3 – PxI: 4x2=8; Taking into account that the group members are not professionals in this area, they may write code that uses excessive resources and encounter more bugs.
 This will force us to spend more time than necessary, leading to possible delays.
 - RSK4 - PxI: 4x5=20; The group's members are inexperienced in the area of security and privacy.
 As we intend to work with sensitive information, we have a high risk of data or privacy breaches, which could jeopardize the fidelity of our software.
 - RSK 5 - PxI: 4x5=20; We have a limited amount of time, so we might not be able to finish all the features that we promised.